 Pharmacy Administration, Master of Science

-Our mission is to provide our pharmacy and graduate students with the knowledge and skills they need to advance scholarship that is practice focused, patient-centered, and outcomes-oriented.
+Our program mission is to provide our students with the theoretical knowledge and research skills in Pharmacy Administration, required to advance scholarship that is practice focused, patient-centered, and outcomes-oriented.
 Our program is committed to academic excellence, scholarship, and service to our community.

 Dr. Wenchen Wu, R.Ph., MBA, Ph.D.